 University Futures, Library Futures

-OCLC Research is pleased to be collaborating with Ithaka S+R on a project examining the impact of increased institutional differentiation in universities on the organization of academic libraries and the services they provide.
-The project is generously supported by the Andrew W. Mellon Foundation.
+OCLC Research collaborated with Ithaka S+R on a project that examined the impact of increased institutional differentiation in universities on the organization of academic libraries and the services they provide.
+The project was generously supported by the Andrew W. Mellon Foundation.

 What we’re doing

 For decades, models of excellence in academic library service have been shaped by a collections-centric paradigm in which the size of local print inventory is considered a key indicator of quality.
 Despite growing attention to a “service turn” in college and university libraries, efforts to revitalize the public service by retooling subject specialists and bibliographers as disciplinary liaisons, increasing engagement with teaching and learning activities and the like, university recruitment and marketing efforts often perpetuate a view that volume count is a recognized metric of excellence.
 With generous support from the Andrew W. Mellon Foundation, OCLC Research and Ithaka are joining forces to develop a new framework for understanding the fit between emerging library service paradigms and university types.

 Why we’re doing it